thenbrent/multisite-user-management/readme.txt

 == Description ==

-Running a multsite WordPress?
-You no longer need to add new users to each of your sites manually.
+Running a WordPress network?
+You no longer need to manually add new users to each of your sites.

 With this plugin, users are assigned a default role for each of your sites.
 You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.

-You can assign different roles for each site.
-To keep a site private, you can assign no role.
+You can assign different roles for each site or keep a site private by assigning no role.

 == Installation ==

-1. Upload the `/ms-user-management/` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `/multisite-user-management/` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin.
-1. Navigate to the **Multisite User Management** section of the *Super Admin | Options* page and set the default role for each of your sites.
+1. Navigate to the **Multisite User Management** section of the *Super Admin | Options* page.
+1. Set default roles for each of your sites.

 == Frequently Asked Questions ==